tarasowski/backend/security/003_account-security-workshop.md

 * You can apply many policies as you want to users, to groups and to roles.
 The difference between: a user is a person who is managed inside IAM can log into the console.
 A user is always a person, and a group is a collections of users.

+* A role can be assumed by a user or a service.
+If the lambda function wants to read from s3 bucket it assumes a role.
+And the permission of the role defines what lambda can do or cannot do.
+A role needs to be assumed, a user needs to be logged in.

+* In a production account you will only have 1 user.
+And this user is the user of cloudformation that provisions your resources.
+There should be no reason to log into your production account.
+If you need to log in you will have certain roles that can be assumed.
+You need always create different account that can assume the role to see specific things e.g. billing details.
+You just create bunch of accounts for different things like finance, security etc.

+* You need a specific user that can deploy the cloudformation the resources and this user will have only the access key and this will be used by the user (cloudformation).

+* There is a subset of entities which are called principals, these all threee are entities, but onyl roles and users are principles.
+A group cannot be a principal, a user can be a principal and a role can be a principal.